 Children Available: Children 7 years and older who are considered healthy, and children of all ages with special needs.

 Parent Requirements: Married couples and single women, 25-50 years old.
-In couples, one parent must be under 50 years old.
+Parents 50 and older may adopt older children.

 a.
-4 to 8 months from dossier submission to match to a waiting child.
+3 to 4 months from dossier submission to match to a waiting child.
 Up to 36 months from dossier submission to match with a referral.

 b.
 1 month from match to first trip